DirectOutput/DirectOutput/Documentation/99_MainpageAndAbout.md

 \note Please take note that this documentation is not yet complete (will probably never be) and that some parts of it might change in the future.

 During my first experiments with Visual Pinball on my laptop, I thought that it would be a cool idea to a some kind of force feedback to the system.
 It didn't take me long to find out that a solution for this idea did already exist.
 When I started to build my own cabinet the current solution supporting only a single LedWiz with 32 outputs became too limited pretty soon.
 On some table there were also stuttering issues.
 So I started to think about another solution and began to implement the DirectOutput framework.
-From a small thing to solve a few problems with my cabinet, this has fast grown into something mucher and more complex, with a lot of new config options, various types of supported hardware and a lot of other features.
+From a small thing to solve a few problems with my cabinet, this has fast grown into something much bigger and more complex, with a lot of new config options, various types of supported hardware and a lot of other features.

 Here is a small video showing some of the possibilities of the Direct Output framework.

+\htmlonly
 <iframe width="853" height="480" src="//www.youtube.com/embed/pXew1VQ6amk" frameborder="0" allowfullscreen></iframe>
+\endhtmlonly

 Some key features of the DirectOutput framework are:

 * Support of up to 16 \ref hardware_ledwiz "LedWiz" units.
 * Support of 4 \ref hardware_ultimarc_pacled64 "Pacled64" units and one \ref hardware_ultimarc_pacdrive "PacDrive" unit (including a mix of them).
 * Support of \ref hardware_artnet "Art-net/DMX".
+* Support of 1 \ref hardware_pacdrive "PacDrive" unit.
+* Support of up to 16 \ref hardware_WS2811 "WS2811 led strip controllers".
+* Support of any number of \ref hardware_FT245bitbang "FT245RL bitbang controllers" (e.g. SainSmart).
 * Multithreaded to ensure optimal performance and avoid stuttering issues.
 * \ref b2sserverplugin "B2S.Server integration".
 * \ref tableconfig_VPEM "EM table support".
-* Loads of new config options.
+* Loads of new ref inifiles_settingspara "config options in ini files".
-* Extendable through scripting.
 * Extendable object oriented architecture.
-* Support of the \ref inifiles "legacy ini file" format for configs.
 * Own more powerfull XML config file format.
 * Coded in C#.
-* Fully documented code.
+* Fully documented code (that what you're looking at).

 If you are new to the DirectOutput framework the pages on \rel installation and \rel tableconfig are a good starting point.